Immanuel-M/Delivery-App/README.md

 The program is very intuitive, simplistic, and deliveres a receiept after order completion

 ## User Input
-Very straight forewart to make choice options and quantity selection.
+Very straight foreward to make choice options and quantity selection.
 Methods are in place for incorrect input, so please be sure to read the options carefully.

 ## To Run the code